Daughters of Providence (Paris)

 The Daughters of Providence of Paris were members of a Catholic religious congregation for women in 17th-century France.

+Foundation

 The Daughters had their origins in the "Seminary of Providence" founded in 1643, with the authorization of King Louis XIII, by a pious widow, Marie Polaillon (née de Lumague).
 It was intended to provide a shelter to girls who were in situations of peril to their faith.
 This could be through either poverty or personal circumstances.
 The name of the house was selected as they looked to Divine Providence to supply their needs.